Mass Effect 3: Citadel: Development and release

 Mass Effect 3: Citadel is the final piece of single-player DLC for Mass Effect 3.
 Unlike its immediate predecessor, Omega, which was developed at BioWare Montreal, Citadel was developed out of BioWare Edmonton, the same studio that headed development on the original Mass Effect trilogy.
 In order to provide players with a fitting send-off to the series, the company took an "all hands on deck" approach to the project, which included contributions from all eight staff writers, the return of chief Mass Effect 3 composer Sam Hulick, and participation from key voice actors such as Seth Green (Jeff "Joker" Moreau) and Raphael Sbarge (Kaidan Alenko).
-The pack was officially announced on February 21, 2013, and released worldwide on March 5 for Microsoft Windows, PlayStation 3, and Xbox 360.
+The pack was officially announced on February 21, 2013, and released worldwide on March 5 for PlayStation 3, Windows, and Xbox 360.
 Because of its large download size, Xbox 360 users were required to download Citadel in two separate parts, the first of which came with a cost and the second of which was free.
 The pack was not released for the WiiU version of Mass Effect 3.